A lot or a little?

 What parents need to know

 Parents need to know that Halloween is a direct sequel to the iconic same-named 1978 slasher film that ignores every other sequel and reboot (all nine of them).
 Survivor Laurie Strode (Jamie Lee Curtis), now a grandmother, has been single-mindedly preparing herself for the day that masked killer Michael Myers would come for her again.
 Spoiler alert: He does.
 Expect graphic, very gory slasher violence and strong language ("f--k," "s--t," etc.) throughout the movie.
 The brutal killings include stabbings, slashings, impalings, beheadings, bludgeonings, and more.
-There's also brief nudity, teen sexuality, and some drinking/drug use by both adults and teens.
+There's also brief nudity, teen sexuality, smoking, and some drinking/drug use by both adults and teens.
 The movie is directed by indie star David Gordon Green and co-written by Green and Danny McBride.
 Will Patton and Judy Greer co-star.

 - Parents say